 The entrepreneurial spirit is alive and well in Massachusetts’ colleges and universities.
 And international students in the United States on a F1 visa are a big part of that spirit.
-At The Jacobs Law, we receive many inquiries from entrepreneurs with a student visa into whether they can start a business, run a business, license their ideas or creations, or invest in their business.
+At The Jacobs Law, we receive many inquiries from entrepreneurs with an F1 visa into whether they can start a business, run a business, license their ideas or creations, or invest in their business.
 The answer is not always a simple one.

 How Can an F1 Visa Student Run Their Own Business Lawfully